KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 ## Configuration

-The configuration file must have as its name the name as given in the metadata file followed by the suffix `rc`.
-The configuration file is a KConfig file following the Desktop Entry Specification.
+The configuration file must have as its name the name provided in the metadata file followed by the suffix `rc`.
+The configuration file is a KConfig file following the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).

 In a configuration group with the heading `[General]` the following options can be set: